(Rabbit Fever; Deer Fly Fever)

 Sores may develop near the scratch or bite that started the infection.
 Lymph nodes near the infected area may swell and become painful.
 A fever up to 104° F (40° C) may appear suddenly, with headache, chills, drenching sweats, and muscle aches.
 People may have a general feeling of illness (malaise) and feel nauseated.
 They may vomit and lose weight.
 A rash may appear at any time.

 With appropriate treatment, almost everyone recovers.
-Without treatment, mortality varies from 6% in people with ulceroglandular tularemia to as high as 33% in people with typhoidal, pneumonic, or septicemic tularemia.
+Without treatment, the death rate varies from 6% in people with ulceroglandular tularemia to as high as 33% in people with typhoidal, pneumonic, or septicemic tularemia.
 Death usually results from overwhelming infection, pneumonia, meningitis, or peritonitis.

 Relapses are uncommon but can occur if treatment is inadequate.
 People who have had tularemia are immune to reinfection.

-A doctor suspects tularemia in people who develop sudden fever, swollen lymph nodes, and characteristic sores after having been exposed to ticks or deer flies or after having even slight contact with a wild mammal (especially a rabbit).
+A doctor suspects tularemia in people who develop sudden fever, swollen lymph nodes, and characteristic sores after having been exposed to ticks or deer flies or after having even slight contact with rabbits, hares, or rodents.

 Samples of infected material, such as blood, fluids from a lymph node, pus from sores, or sputum, are taken.
-They are sent to a laboratory where the bacteria can be grown (cultured).
+They are sent to a laboratory where the bacteria, if present, can be grown (cultured) and identified.
 Blood may also be tested for antibodies to the bacteria.

 If people are visiting areas where tularemia is common, they should do all of the following: